Gordon S. Wood: In popular culture

 Speaker of the House Newt Gingrich publicly and effusively praised Wood's The Radicalism of the American Revolution (1992).
-Wood, who met Gingrich once in 1994, surmised that Gingrich may have approved because the book "had a kind of Toquevillian touch to it, I guess, maybe suggesting American exceptionalism, that he liked".
-He jokingly described Gingrich's praise in an interview on C-SPAN in 2002 as "the kiss of death for me among a lot of academics, who are not right-wing Republicans."
+Wood, who met Gingrich once in 1994, surmised that Gingrich may have approved because the book "had a kind of Tocquevillian touch to it, I guess, maybe suggesting American exceptionalism, that he liked".
+He jokingly described Gingrich's praise in an interview on C-SPAN in 2002 as "the kiss of death for me among a lot of academics, who are not right-wing Republicans".

 Wood was mentioned in the 1997 film Good Will Hunting.
 In one scene, Matt Damon's character mentions Gordon Wood while standing up to a Harvard student who is ridiculing Ben Affleck's character at a bar.
-He accuses the Harvard student of shallowly reiterating ideas he has encountered in his coursework, telling him that soon he would be "regurgitating Gordon Wood, talking about [...] the pre-Revolutionary utopia and the capital-forming effects of military mobilization."
-Wood said of the scene, "That’s my two seconds of fame!
+He accuses the Harvard student of shallowly reiterating ideas he has encountered in his coursework, telling him that soon he would be "regurgitating Gordon Wood, talking about ... the pre-Revolutionary utopia and the capital-forming effects of military mobilization".
+Wood said of the scene, "That's my two seconds of fame!
 More kids know about that than any of the books I have written."

-This scene was later parodied by the television show It's Always Sunny in Philadelphia, in which the character Charlie Kelly attempts to "pull a Good Will Hunting" and asks "does no one know who Gordon Wood is?"
+The “Good Will Hunting” scene was later referenced in the television show It’s Always Sunny in Philadelphia, with the character Charlie trying to pull a similar rhetorical trick to Damon’s character and repeating Wood’s name several times before asking “Does no one know who Gordon Wood is?”

-Personal life
+Personal life and death

-Wood married the former Louise Goss on April 30, 1956.
-They have three children.
+Wood married Louise Goss on April 30, 1956.
+They had three children, including Christopher, an art historian.

+Wood died at Rhode Island Hospital in Providence, Rhode Island, on June 7, 2026, at the age of 92.
+He had been struck by a car in the parking lot of a Shaw's supermarket in East Providence earlier that day.